7 Best Snorkeling Spots Amalfi Coast (2026)

 Punta Campanella Promontory

-The very tip of the Sorrentine Peninsula, where the remains of a Roman Temple to Athena sit on the cliff above and a reef system extends underwater below.
-The limestone here is riddled with small caves and overhangs at depths of 1–5 metres — perfect for snorkelers to explore without diving equipment.
+The very tip of the Sorrentine Peninsula, where the remains of a Roman Temple to Athena sit on the cliff above and a reef system extends below.
+The limestone is riddled with small caves and overhangs at 1–5 metres — perfect for snorkelers.
+Look for yellow sponges, red sea stars, and the bright blue tentacles of tube worms.
+Damselfish swim right up to your mask, and moray eels peer from crevices — they look alarming but are harmless.
+The promontory is exposed to open sea, so conditions must be calm.

 The Sunset Snorkeling Experience